Lespremeto/leoatchina-vim/README.markdown

 **7** code-completion engines:`deoplete`, `ncm2`, `asyncomplete`, `completor`, `neocomplete`, `neocomplcache` and `YouCompleteMe`.

 ### Smart Engines Selection
-There is variable `smartcomplete` in `g:plug_groups` contained in `.vimrc.local`, it means .vimrc will choose the completion engine according to the vim enviroment if `vim8/neovim` or `old version`, `python2/3` or `no`, `windows` or `not`.
+There is variable `"smartcomplete"` in `"g:plug_groups"` contained in `.vimrc.local`, it means .vimrc will choose the completion engine according to the vim enviroment if `vim8/neovim` or `old version`, `python2/3` or `no python`, `windows` or `linux` or `mac`.
 I strongly advice you updete to vim8.0+ or neovim for advanced engine with better performance.

-By default, when neovim and python3 support, `deoplete` for windows, `ncm2` for linux and mac, if nevovim without python, `asyncomplete`.
+By default, when `neovim` and `python3` support, `deoplete` for windows, `ncm2` for linux and mac, if nevovim without python, `asyncomplete`.
 If vim8 , with python2/3 support in windows , `completor`, and `asyncomplete` other situation.
 These engines have their semantic complete fuction with the help from other plugins relatively, which will be also installed, and will change with `g:plug_groups`.
 For example, if `python` added to `g:plug_groups`, `deoplete-jedi` will also be installed with `deoplete`

 If you are install older vim7.4- (default installed by ubuntu , centos), `has("lua")` will yank `neocomplete`, and `not` will be `neocomplcache`.
 The two `neo` engines has barely semantic completion funtions, their finishments are completed with snippets support